webix-hub/gitbook-webix-jet/part-ii-webix-jet-in-details/plugins.md

 }
 ```

-Subview URLs are taken either from menu option IDs or from option values if there are no IDs.
+Subview URLs are taken from menu option IDs or from values if there are no IDs.
 If you want to change some URL, you can add custom subview URLs in the plugin configuration:

 ```javascript
 // views/top.js